fandahao17/Raspberry-Pi-DMA-Tutorial/README.md

 The next step is to allocate our control blocks and a buffer to store DMA results.
 What's special about this is that since DMA accesses uses *bus address*, we need to find a way to know the *bus address* of our allocated memory region.

 As bus addresses can be calculated from physical addresses, a straightforward way to get physical addresses out of virtual addresses may be using Linux's [`pagemap`](https://www.kernel.org/doc/Documentation/vm/pagemap.txt) interface.
-However, this seems to be reliable because we can't guarantee the memory we have is cache coherent, which is [**crucial to proper DMA**](https://en.wikipedia.org/wiki/Direct_memory_access#Cache_coherency).
+However, this seems to be unreliable because we can't guarantee the memory we have is cache coherent, which is [**crucial to proper DMA**](https://en.wikipedia.org/wiki/Direct_memory_access#Cache_coherency).
 Also, the exact physical address backing a certain virtual address may be **subject to change**.
 Thus, **I do not recommend using** `pagemap`.

 What comes to the rescue here is the [mailbox property interface](https://github.com/raspberrypi/firmware/wiki/Mailbox-property-interface).
 As it's developed for communication between the ARM and the GPU, which I guess also suffers from cache coherency problems, it provides ways to [allocate](https://github.com/raspberrypi/firmware/wiki/Mailbox-property-interface#allocate-memory) contiguous memory on the **coherent** portion of L2 cache & RAM and [lock](https://github.com/raspberrypi/firmware/wiki/Mailbox-property-interface#lock-memory) it on a fixed bus address.
 It looks perfectly suitable for DMA, so it's becoming a standard way for projects adopting DMA.
 We are gonna use it, too.